gnzg/isoNode/README.md

 ![isoNode](https://github.com/gnzg/isoNode/blob/master/example.png?raw=true)

 ## Setup
 Install all dependencies via `make install`.
+Yarn is used under the hood.

 To compile and watch the source code, the preferred method is to run `make watch PORT=<yourPORT>` from the project root directory.
 The development server will then be available via `localhost:<yourPORT>`.